BenSampo/laravel-enum/README.md

 Now, on each of my enums, I can call it using `UserType::asFlippedArray()`.

-It's best to register the macro inside of a service providers' boot method.
+It's best to register the macro inside a service providers' boot method.

 ## Laravel Nova Integration